deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 })
 ```

-So now when our client hits the '/api/v1/parcels' route the server opens a connection to the database, selects all parcels from our parcels table, and sends the result back to the client.
+So now when our client hits the `/api/v1/parcels` route the server opens a connection to the database, selects all parcels from our parcels table, and sends the result back to the client.

 ### POST

-Before we write the code that lets us add a new parcel, we need some helpers.
+Before we write the code that lets us add a new parcel, we need some helpers for generating the unique barcodes.
 Lets run `$ npm install uuid -s` and in `app.js` add

 ```javascript
 const uuidv4 = require('uuid/v4')
 ```

-Lets write another test, inside the same 'API Routes' function block just underneath the 'GET /api/v1/parcels' test, this time for posting a new parcel to the server:
+Lets write another test, inside the same 'API Routes' function block just underneath the `GET /api/v1/parcels` test, this time for posting a new parcel to the server:

 ```javascript
 describe('POST /api/v1/parcels', function() {